Lunarmist-byte/CCEA-Tinkerhubsite/README.md

 # TinkerHub Core Team Application Portal

-The TinkerHub Campus Core Team Application Portal for the College of Engineering and Management, Punnapra is a multi-step web application used for core team recruitment.
+The TinkerHub Campus Core Team Application Portal for the Cape college of engineering alappuzha is a multi-step web application used for core team recruitment.

 The application uses a brutalist design system and integrates directly with Google Forms to collect submissions without requiring a dedicated backend server.